Speaking & Workshops

 The Greater Good Science Center is committed to supporting organizations working in public service and with underserved populations; we make discounts and scholarships for these organizations available on a case-by-case basis.

 Below are some of the topics that GGSC speakers can cover in their presentations.
 All of these programs are based on the most up-to-date scientific research, particularly from the fields of psychology, business, and neuroscience; their length and format can be customized.
 While not exhaustive, they provide a starting point for discussion about how the GGSC can work with your organization.
+For information on talks at schools, visit our education program.

 The core goal of most GGSC presentations is for participants to come away with concrete, research-based strategies that can be implemented—individually or in teams—to boost emotional well-being, support the well-being of colleagues and employees, and foster a workplace culture of happiness, compassion, and connection.